-NHBC is the UK’s leading independent standard-setting body and provider of warranty and insurance for new homes.
-Its purpose is to work with the house-building industry to raise the standards of new homes for the benefit of homeowners.
+NHBC is the UK’s leading independent provider of warranty and insurance for new homes.
+Its purpose is to build confidence in the construction quality of new homes for the benefit of homeowners.
 This is achieved through championing construction quality and providing inspection, Building Control and wider services to homebuilders, underpinned by the provision of warranty insurance to homeowners.

 NHBC supply chain

 NHBC’s supply chain consists of the supply of goods and services required to support the delivery of NHBC’s trading activities.